Intervention/docs/image/v3/introduction/formats.md

 ## Image Formats

+The readable image formats depend on the used driver.
+While with Imagick it is possible to read all formats that the library itself supports, with GD only the formats JPG, WebP, GIF, PNG, BMP and AVIF are readable and writable.

-Intervention Image is able to decode & encode the following image formats.
+Both drivers of Intervention Image are able to decode & encode the following image formats.
 Read more about image encoding in the [output section](/v3/basics/image-output).

 ### JPEG

 JPEG is still the most used image format of the internet.
 GD and Imagick driver of Intervention Image support encoding & decoding.

 ```php
 // encode and save an image instance in jpeg format